Sickness Certification

 Sickness Certification / Mitigating Circumstances

 Sickness Certification may be required by academic departments if a student’s attendance or examination performance is affected.
-For absences of 4 days or less, students may self-certify on appropriate forms obtained from their School/Institute or downloadable HERE
+For absences of 7 days or less, students may self-certify on appropriate forms obtained from their School/Institute.

 For absences in excess of this period, or where academic performance is likely to be adversely affected, students should request certification at a consultation in the course of the illness.

-Click here to see policy on Mitigating Circumstances
+Click here for information on the University's Mitigating Circumstances policy and procedures.

 Student Request For Medical Evidence / Mitigating Circumstances Letter